 Tips, Photos and Videos for Beginners

-Downward-facing dog strengthens the legs and back for toned calves and strong shoulders.
+Down dog yoga pose strengthens the legs and back for toned calves and strong shoulders.
 The pose also stretches the shoulders, hamstrings, calves, arches, and hands for longer, more supple muscles in the back of the body.
 It also stimulates circulation around the shoulder blades.

 Although down dog is a fundamental and relatively “easy” pose, it’s actually very active.
 The pose (which can feel quite strenuous in the shoulders and calves) energizes the body and mind, especially as part of a sun salutation.
-It also improves breathing through regular practice.
+For the downward facing dog beginner, the pose also improves breathing through regular practice.